nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User starts FoodWhere.
-2. User enters the command to sort food reviews by specified criteria.
+2. User enters the command to sort food reviews by specified criterion.
-3. FoodWhere displays all food reviews, sorted by the specified criteria.
+3. FoodWhere displays all food reviews, sorted by the specified criterion.

    Use case ends.

 **Extensions**

 * 2a.
 FoodWhere detects an error in the entered data.
-(Invalid criteria)
+(Invalid criterion)
     * 2a1.
 FoodWhere sends an error message to the User, indicating that the syntax is incorrect, and attaches the correct syntax format in the message.

       Use case ends.